apache/trafficserver/doc/reference/plugins/esi.en.rst

 ===========

 1. You can provide proper cache control header and the ESI response and ESI include response can be cached separately.
    It is extremely useful for rendering page with multiple modules.
-The page layout can be a ESI response with multiple ESI include, each for different module.
+The page layout can be a ESI response with multiple ESI include include, each for different module.
 The page layour ESI response can be cached and each individual ESI include can also be cached with different duration.

 2. You might want to compile the code without using ESI_PACKED_NODE_SUPPORT because it may not work in some corner cases